metastableB/WITCH_On_A_Board/README.md

 # WITCH On A Board

-*WARNING: Under active development and testing.*
+*WARNING: Development Branch.
+Unstable and Possibly Radio Active.
+Proceed at your own risk*

 Project to develop a simulator for the [Harwell WITCH](http://en.wikipedia.org/wiki/Harwell_computer) based on the [Minnowboard Max](http://www.minnowboard.org/meet-minnowboard-max/)  as part of Google Summer of Code, 2015.